Jones3D-The-Infernal-Engine/Documentation/README.md

 9. You can delete the extracted folders in NDY folder, they are now useless.

-10. Download "Jones3D_test.ndy" provided here, put it in "...\LucasArts\Infernal Machine\Resource\ndy\"
+10. Download "Jones3D_test_level_ORIG.ndy" provided here, put it in "...\LucasArts\Infernal Machine\Resource\ndy\"

-11. Launch Indy3D.exe and start the level: "Jones3D_test.ndy", if it works you are on the if it works you are on the good way.
+11. Launch Indy3D.exe and start the level: "Jones3D_test_level_ORIG.ndy", if it works; congratulations.
 Else retry.

-# You should be able to load any original or custom level now.
+You should be able to load any original or custom level now.
+Note: The .CND file are binary compact level files.
+The .NDY file are text level files (they can be modded).